AlinaAprel/external-courses/src/ex17_js_components/README.md

 # Awesome kanban board

-## it is management software that helps you keep track of BACKLOG tasks, READY tasks, IN PROGRESS tasks, and FINISHED tasks.
+## it is management software that helps you keep track of BACKLOG tasks, READY tasks, IN PROGRESS tasks and FINISHED tasks.

 ### Technology that used in project:
 #### - parcel